Management: How to reconcile high standards and benevolence?

 Léa Zolli Durand

-Management: How to reconcile high standards and benevolence?
+Management: How to reconcile requirement and benevolence?

 The three dimensions of the requirement